 It's true.
-Despite dire warnings of soup kitchens and debt downgrades the ratings agency Fitch recently upgrades Iceland's debt to investment grade.
+Despite dire warnings of soup kitchens and debt downgrades the ratings agency Fitch recently upgraded Iceland's debt to investment grade.

 The US in contrast has had its debt downgraded and has around 50 million on food stamps despite bailouts in the trillions.

 But locals like Siggi Skeltesson, who wait in line to get into Rejkjavik’s flea market, one of the few affordable places to shop, tell a different story about Iceland’s recovery.

 “Most of the people are already finished with their savings.
 In Iceland, if you have a job, you have to work a lot of hours to make ends meet.
 Me, I work about 14 hours a day.
 I work for a car dealer, and in the evening, I work in a restaurant.
 We have to do it to make everything meet.
 It wasn’t like that four years ago.
 I only worked 8-9 hours four years ago.”

 President Grimsson maintains Iceland’s economy IS in good health, and that defying the popular traditional European solution was crucial.